bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 In principle, if :program:`mtx` will operate your changer correctly, then it is just a question of adapting the :program:`mtx-changer` script (or selecting one already adapted) for proper interfacing.

 If you are having troubles, please use the **auto** command in the :program:`btape` program to test the functioning of your autochanger with Bareos.
-Please remember, that on most distributions, the |bareosSd| runs as user **bareos}` and not as :raw-latex:`\user{root**.
+Please remember, that on most distributions, the |bareosSd| runs as user **bareos** and not as **root**.
 You will need to ensure that the Storage daemon has sufficient permissions to access the autochanger.

 Some users have reported that the the Storage daemon blocks under certain circumstances in trying to mount a volume on a drive that has a different volume loaded.
 As best we can determine, this is simply a matter of waiting a bit.
 The drive was previously in use writing a Volume, and sometimes the drive will remain BLOCKED for a good deal of time (up to 7 minutes on a slow drive) waiting for the cassette to rewind and to unload before the drive can be used with a different Volume.